2005 Wests Tigers season: Finals Series

 The Tigers played their first ever semi-final against fifth placed North Queensland Cowboys, a team who had played in the 2004 final series.
 After a tight opening, the Tigers ran riot to score a 50–6 win.
 Both teams qualified for week two with the Tigers meeting six time premiers the Brisbane Broncos in a knock-out game.
 The Broncos dominated early possession with Benji Marshall preventing a Darren Smith try before scoring a long range intercept try against the run of the play.
 Towards the end of the game the Tigers kicked clear to win comfortably.
 The win saw the Tigers meet the Dragons in a Grand Final qualifier.
-In the lead up to the game there was controversy over the venue with calls for the game to be moved from Aussie Stadium to the much larger Telstra Stadium.
+In the lead up to the game there was controversy over the venue with calls for the game to be moved from Sydney Football Stadium to the much larger Telstra Stadium.
 As the Dragons had qualified for this game after week one their fans had an extra week to buy tickets to the game.
 As a result, the majority of the capacity crowd were Dragons fans.
 An early Marshall try gave the Tigers a lead they never gave up.
 The 20-12 win meant the Tigers qualified for the Grand Final.

 The Tigers scored the most points ever in a finals series, with 134, beating the Brisbane Broncos 1998 NRL finals season record of 124 points.
 As of 2021, this record stands.